CBDRH/covoid/README.md

 ## Acknowledgements

-Work on COVOID is facilitated by the genrous assiatnce of **Ian Sharp**, philanthropic supporter of UNSW research.
+Work on COVOID is facilitated by the generous assistance of **Ian Sharp**, philanthropic supporter of UNSW research.

 If you would like to support our work, please click on the **Sponsor** button at the top of this page for details of how to donate.